Tour de France Automobile: 1980s

 The 1980s saw the event incorporated into the European Rally Championship which saw an influx of new competitors.
 The last event was held in 1986.

 Historic race

-The event was revived in 1992 for historic cars, now known as the Tour Auto.
+The event was revived in 1992 as a classic rally, now known as the Tour Auto.
 It is held in April and features both a competition and a regularity class.
 The format is a 5-day event combining about 2,500 km of roads, 4 or 5 circuit races and 6 to 8 hillclimbs.
 The start is always in Paris, whereas the finish alternates between various southern seaside towns like Biarritz, Cannes and Nice.
 Patrick Peter of Agence Peter is the organiser.

 The winning cars over the years (since 1996 only pre '66 cars can win overall, even though cars up to 1974 are allowed) include the Ford Shelby Mustang 350GT, Ford GT40, AC Cobra 289, Lotus Elan, Ferrari Daytona Gr IV.
 Drivers who won the competition class include Jürgen Barth, Henri Pescarolo and Walter Röhrl.